The Youngest Town in Maine is Still in Its Teens

-Probably because our nation is nearly 250 years old and, for over a century, we have built towns and cities in all four corners of the United States, it seems almost inconceivable that we would still be creating "new" towns, right?
-Especially, here in Maine!
+It seems almost inconceivable that we would still be creating "new" towns, right?
+Our nation is nearly 250 years old and we have built towns and cities in all four corners of the United States, especially here in Maine!

 If you are familiar with the history of our state, you know that most of our towns and cities are a couple of hundred years old.
 Many were incorporated just before or just after the Revolutionary War.

 So is it possible that we could still be creating new towns and cities?
 Yep!